morganaxmu/morganaxmu.github.io/index.md

 ---
 # Education

-In 2009, i became a student of Guangzhou 89th senior school, where I spent 6 years.
+In 2009, I became a student of Guangzhou 89th senior school, where I spent 6 years.
 During 2015-2019, I was an undergraduate student from Xiamen University (for short XMU), China, where I major in chemistry and my sub-major is finance.

 ## About Me